SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 ⭐️Background to KELM

-Natural Language Text, are often include biases and factually inaccurate information.
-However alternative data sources like Knowledge Graphs contain structured data.
+Natural language text often contains biases and factual inaccuracies.
 KGs are factual in nature because the information is usually extracted from more trusted sources, and post-processing filters and human editors ensure inappropriate and incorrect content are removed.

 Source: Google AI Blog

-Converting an entity subgraph into natural language is a standard data to text processing task.
-However converting an entire KG into a meaningful text has additional challenges.
+Converting a single entity subgraph into natural language is a standard data-to-text processing task.
+However, converting an entire KG into meaningful text is more challenging:

 The result is a corpus containing the entire Wikidata KG as natural text, which Google call the Knowledge-Enhanced Language Model (KELM) corpus.
 It consists of ~18M sentences spanning ~45M triples and ~1500 relations.